 - Why WHOOP?

 - WHOOP Metrics: Strain, Recovery, Sleep

-One of the most common questions people ask is why they should use WHOOP compared to other devices.
-While anyone can benefit from WHOOP, it depends what you are looking for out of a fitness wearable.
+One of the most common questions people ask us is why they should use WHOOP over other devices.
+While anyone can benefit from WHOOP, it depends on what you are looking for out of a fitness wearable.

 What WHOOP is:

 - A performance monitor: WHOOP tracks recovery, cardiovascular strain, and sleep.
 It is a full physiological profile of each day so you can assess your body’s needs.

 - An accountability coach: WHOOP tells it like it is.
 It is up to you to make actionable behavior changes.

 - A long-term solution: It is impossible to know your body’s needs after wearing WHOOP for a few days.
 WHOOP monitors trends in fitness over time so you can see your performance evolve or weeks, months, and years.

 - A smartwatch: We purposely do not have a watch face to distract you with notifications.
 This is intentional and allows WHOOP to maintain a low profile.